mnot/I-D/variant/draft.md

 This specification introduces the HTTP `Variants` response header field to address this shortcoming by communicating what representations are available for a given resource.
 This information enables caches that understand `Variants` to correctly select the most appropriate stored response, properly forwarding requests that cannot be satisfied.

+`Variants` is best used when content negotiation takes place over a known, constrained set of representations.
+Since each variant needs to be listed in the header field, it is ill-suited for open-ended sets of representations.
+Likewise, it works best for content negotiation over header fields whose semantics are well-understood, since it requires a selection algorithm to be specified ahead of time.

 ## Notational Conventions